linrongbin16/lin.nvim.dev/philosophy.md

 ## IDE Features

-UI/file-explorer/highlights/auto-complete/code-format/diagnostics/etc, these IDE features are extremely desired.
+UI/file-explorer/highlights/auto-complete/code-format/diagnostics/etc, these IDE features are in a chronic of starvation.

 ## Concise and Efficiency